rmast/rpi-build-and-boot/readme-windows10.md

 - install_ansible.sh
 - 2015-09-24-raspbian-jessie.img (copied back from the Pi after the install_dependencies.sh step)

+Remark: The 2015-09-24-raspbian-jessie.img is even too small for an apt-get upgrade, so you will have to grow it soon.
 Remark: shutting down this virtual machine makes you loose this /vagrant shared folder permanently, probably due to rights-issues, so do everything what you want with these files in one session.

 build a recent ansible-version, reply with a lower-case 'y':